 Hello watercolor friends,

-use.
+One question I often get before a workshop is what colors and brushes I use.
 Of course, it is personal which ones you prefer, but it can be good to know if you are going to participate in a workshop and want to try to do exercises fully.
 My tip is to buy good paint of good quality, they are more expensive and are more light-resistant, it will be cheaper in the long run.
 I use Schmincke Horadam, very good colors, at a good price (and I am not sponsored by them in any way).

 I do not have many different colors and could manage with fewer.
 An advantage of using few colors is that you quickly learn how they behave.
 It will also be easier to keep track of how they mix with each other.
 Another advantage is that you do not have to think about which of all your colors you should use, instead you immediately start mixing the color you need.
 It saves time, believe me.
 I sometimes have participants with several palettes full of different colors.
 The brush almost dries while they try to find the right color to paint with.